GLOBAL MARKETS-Shares, bond yields gain as currency war fears ease

 NEW YORK, Aug 13 (Reuters) - Shares revived and bond yields rose in major markets on Thursday after China’s central bank reassured investors there was no reason for its currency to keep falling.

-Despite the renewed calm in markets, the yuan weakened for a third day and some forecast further declines in the face of a weak economy, even as People’s Bank of China Vice-Governor Yi Gang dismissed talk of a deeper devaluation.
+Despite the calming markets, the yuan weakened for a third day and some forecast further declines in the face of a weak economy, even as People’s Bank of China Vice-Governor Yi Gang dismissed talk of a deeper devaluation.

 “They’re taking the Chinese central bank at its word, but I‘m still taking those comments with a pinch of salt,” said Hantec Markets analyst Richard Perry.